 As a rule of thumb, there should be around 50 to 60- percent crude protein and only up to 12 percent carbohydrates in your kitty’s food.

 If you want some help, we recommend checking out the AAFCO nutrient profiles.
 Here, it shows the recommended percentages.

-Low carb cat food is ideal for cats with diabetes.
+Low carb cat food is ideal for obese cats and cats with diabetes.
 Your feline friend isn’t made to break down carbohydrates, which often lead to obesity, diabetes, and other potential health issues.

-Fortunately, there are plenty of low carb cat foods on the market.
+Fortunately, there are plenty of low carbohydrate diet options on the market.
 Today, our favorite is the Weruva Grain-Free Natural Canned Wet Cat Food.
 It has a high protein count, offers balanced nutrition, including vital amino acids like taurine, and is moisture-rich making sure your cat stays lean AND hydrated.

 - 5 Best Low Carb Dry Cat Food Options 2021 [Review] - October 28, 2020

 - 5 Best Hypoallergenic Cat Litter [Review] 2021 - October 16, 2020

 - 5 Best Cat Litter Boxes [Review] 2021 - October 7, 2020